yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-CPU-Gauge-VB6/assets/2788342/bf00fa3d-f1d4-417b-bc50-9446f2c3e674)

- * Uses the RC5 Cairo framework from Olaf Schmidt.
+  * Use of the RC5 Cairo framework from Olaf Schmidt.

  During development the RC5 components need to be registered.
-These scripts are used to register.
+You will manually need to run this script in order to register the DLLs.
 Run each by double-clicking on them.

 	RegisterRC5inPlace.vbs
 	RegisterRC5WidgetsInPlace.vbs

  During runtime on the users system, the RC5 components are dynamically referenced using modRC5regfree.bas which is compiled into the binary.

  Requires a PzCPU Gauge folder in C:\Users\<user>\AppData\Roaming\
- eg: C:\Users\<user>\AppData\Roaming\PzCPU Gauge
+ eg: C:\Users\<user>\AppData\Roaming\PzCPUGauge-RC5-Widget-VB6

- Requires a settings.ini file to exist in C:\Users\<user>\AppData\Roaming\PzCPU Gauge The above will be created automatically by the compiled program when run for the first time.
+ Requires a settings.ini file to exist in C:\Users\<user>\AppData\Roaming\PzCPUGauge-RC5-Widget-VB6

+ Both the above will be created automatically by the compiled program when run for the first time.

 o Krool's replacement for the Microsoft Windows Common Controls found in